daqingzhang/demo/pk2-rf/README.md

 How to make
 ------------------------------------------------------------------------

-	(1) Firstly, You have to add compiler directory to your PATH.
+	(1) modify envsetup.sh:
-	For example, open .bashrc via VIM and modify PATH like this: export PATH=~/bin:$PATH:~/gcc-riscv32-pulp/bin
+		add compiler's directory to PATH: export PATH=~/bin:$PATH:~/gcc-riscv32-pulp/bin add some special library file's directory to LD_LIBRARY_PATH.
+The compiler will load these libraries when it's running. add these varibles to current system environment: source envsetup.sh

 	(2) Please modify the Makefile's ABS_TOP_DIR varible to specify the absolutely file path of current project.
 Just write it like this: